aditya20006/MULTILINGUAL-MEETING-SUMMARIZER/Research_Paper_Final.md

 This structured data is presented alongside the text summary.

 ## 4. Experimental Setup
 We evaluated our system using the **AMI Meeting Corpus**, a standard benchmark consisting of 100 hours of meeting recordings.
+Additionally, the system implementation comprises approximately 972 lines of code (LOC), spanning the backend pipeline, frontend interface, and training scripts.
 *   **Test Set**: We selected 20 hours of meetings from the ES (English Scenario) series (`ES2011a`, `ES2011b`, `ES2014`).
 *   **Metrics**:
     *   **WER (Word Error Rate)** for ASR quality.